GiftedMamba/last-stand/.junie/guidelines.md

 - Use services which are injected via VContainer to share information between systems and features and components.
 - Use SerializableInterface<T> when you need to serialize interface reference in MonoBehaviour or ScriptableObject.
 - Ensure all triggres and animator parameters are stored in centralized place and hashed
+- Schedule timers or cooldowns for things like abilities or any other gameplay logic in dedicated services, do not use cooldowns inside UI layer for gameplay logic!

 ## 8. Layering & Ownership